onenewcode/axum-gate/README.md

 - Store the signing secret outside source control (env var / secret manager)
 - Rotate secrets carefully; plan for multi-key verification if you need seamless rotation in future versions

+### Security Audit Status

+**Note**: The following RUSTSEC advisories are temporarily disabled in our audit process:
+- `RUSTSEC-2023-0071`: Temporarily ignored while evaluating impact and mitigation strategies
+- `RUSTSEC-2024-0436`: Temporarily ignored pending dependency updates

+These advisories are being actively monitored and will be addressed in upcoming releases.
+The decision to temporarily disable them allows for continued development while proper fixes are implemented.

 ## Error Handling

 Errors implement rich variants enabling mapping to structured HTTP responses.
 When integrating, convert them to your API error format or reuse provided helpers.